 The email has a way of surviving, of adapting.
 I agree with Kim Courvoisier’s sentiment, as she describes in almost Darwinian terms that “The reason email has been able to thrive is its ability to engage, connect and most of all, evolve.”

 Is Alexa a good thing?
-I am not alone in analysing that she spells out excellent things for email, and I am pretty sure someone is already looking at the ways that email and Alexa can be firm bedfellows.
-Taking my cynical approach to dystopia and science fiction out of the picture, the digital assistant is subtly providing a new approach for the digital marketer – a more direct approach.
-The digital assistant is something to keep your eyes on, whether you are an email marketer, a social media manager, or an all-rounder.
-The future is here.
+I am not alone in analysing that she spells out excellent things for email.
+Assuredly, I am pretty sure someone is already looking at ways email and Alexa can be firm bedfellows.
+Taking my cynical approach to dystopia from the picture, the digital assistant is subtly providing a new approach for marketers.
+A more direct approach.
+The digital assistant is something to keep your eyes on.
+Whether you are an email marketer, a social media manager, or an all-rounder, the future is here.